Mike Slinn

 Because the NVMe is upside-down when the P3S is normally used, the top of the NVMe drive is right next to the bottom plate of the P3S.

 The P3S does not come with a heat-conductive silicon thermal pad for the top of the NVMe .
-That means a P3S, as manufactured and sold by Ableton, has no provision for cooling its NVMe drive.
+That means a P3S, as manufactured and sold by Ableton, has no provision for effectively cooling its NVMe drive.
 That might be fine for low-performance, low-capacity NVMes whose speed is unimportant.
 However, larger and faster NVMes generate more heat, so they are more likely to throttle back when they get hot.

 Without a thermal pad of the proper thickness to make good contact with a heat sink, it is more likely that installing a high-capacity NVMe into a P3S will cause the NVMe to throttle back its throughput to such a degree that the overall system performance is dramatically reduced.
 On the other hand, with the right thickness of thermal pad, the heat generated by an NVMe drive should be conducted to the P3S metal backplate, which acts as a large heat sink.